-Number, diversity, training initiatives and development of employees
+(i) Number, diversity, training initiatives and development of employees

-As at 30 September 2019, the staff strength of the Company was 2,189 (2018: 2,182).
-Our employees are made up of male and female from all parts of the country.
+As at 30 June 2019, the staff strength of the Company was 2,252 (2018: 2,182).
+Our employees are made up of male and female from different parts of the country.
 Every employee is given equal opportunity for promotion purely on the basis of merit.
 We provide both experienced based learning and classroom trainings in Nigeria and overseas.
-Presently, we have 12 (2018: 13) of our staff on overseas' assignments in Ghana, Cote D' Ivoire, Switzerland, Senegal and South Africa in order to give them the required exposure to enable them take up higher responsibilities.
+Presently, we have 15 (2018: 13) of our staff on overseas' assignments in Ghana, Cote D' Ivoire, Switzerland, Senegal, South Africa, Dubai and Indonesia in order to give them the required exposure to enable them take up higher responsibilities.

-Bribery and corruption
+(k) Bribery and corruption